koladev32/drf-simple-apikey/README.md

 ## Introduction

 Django REST Simple Api Key is a package built upon Django, Django REST Framework, and the fernet cryptography module to generate, encrypt, and decrypt API keys.
+It provides fast, secure and customizable API Key authentication.

+### Benefits

 Why should you use this package for your API Key authentication?

 * ⚡**️Fast**: We use the [fernet](https://cryptography.io/en/latest/fernet/) cryptography module to generate, encrypt, and decrypt API keys.
 Besides the security facade, it is blazing fast allowing you to treat requests quickly and easily.

 * 🔐 **Secure**: Fernet guarantees that a message encrypted using it cannot be manipulated or read without the key, which we call `FERNET_KEY`.
-As long as you treat the fernet key used to encrypt and decrypt your users API Keys at the same level you treat the Django `SECRET_KEY`, you are good to go.
+As long as you treat the fernet key at the same level you treat the Django `SECRET_KEY` setting, you are good to go.

-* 🔧 **Customizable**: The models, the authentication backend, and the permissions classes can be rewritten and fit your needs.
-We do our best to extend Django classes and methods, so you can easily extend our classes and methods.😉 We also provide `SIMPLE_API_KEY` setting you can modify in the `settings.py` file of your Django project.
+* 🔧 **Customizable**: The models, authentication backend, and permissions classes can be rewritten and fit your needs.
+We do our best to extend Django classes and methods, so you can easily extend our classes and methods.😉 Your Api Key authentication settings are kept in a single configuration dictionary named `SIMPLE_API_KEY` in the `settings.py` file of your Django project.
+It can be customized to fit your project needs.

 ## Quickstart

-Install with `pip`:
+1 - Install with `pip`:

 ```bash
 pip install djangorestframework-simple-apikey
 ```

-You will need to register the application in the `INSTALLED_APPS` in the `settings.py` file of the Django project:
+2 - Register the app in the `INSTALLED_APPS` in the `settings.py` file:

 ```python
 # settings.py